JetBrains/teamcity-documentation/topics/upgrading-dsl.md

 ## Enabling versioned settings after the upgrade

+If your versioned settings are stored in the Kotlin format, upgrading a TeamCity server to a newer version employs converters that automatically update your DSL code so that it remains functional.

-After a TeamCity upgrade, the versioned settings are disabled globally on the whole TeamCity server, and a corresponding health report is shown in the administration UI.
-This is done to prevent TeamCity from changing the settings in the version control if you upgrade a non-production copy of the TeamCity server.
+However, TeamCity may turn off versioned settings for projects that store these settings in the XML format.
+This behavior occurs if a server upgrade leads to changes in settings XML files and is designed to prevent unwanted configuration updates when upgrading to a non-production version of the TeamCity server.

-If the server is a production installation, enable versioned settings using the action in the health report.
-This will make TeamCity commit converted XML configuration files to the VCS.
-If there were any changes to projects configuration via the web interface while versioned settings were disabled, these changes will be committed to the VCS repository too when settings are enabled.
+If your new TeamCity version is stable and you wish to proceed with the XML files' update, click the corresponding health report action.
+TeamCity will commit updated XML configuration files to the VCS.
+This commit will also include all project configuration updates made via TeamCity UI while the versioned settings were disabled.

 ## Kotlin DSL upgrade procedure